bbchk/avkfe/README.md

 p1
 pick variants of akb from avto standart

+setup odoo and pull products from odoo on website

 - make buy button send bought items to viber as message, so we reach out back
 - we need cart that that saves items locally in browser we need cart dialog